nathangrove/aicaptcha/README.md

 ## TODO
 - Capture the form length and use (duration / form length) and replace the `duration` feature used during training.
 - Cleanup the client side code.
 Make it auto bootstrap and expose a nice function that will get the score before form submission.
 Sort of like how reCAPTCHA does it.
-- Make it be able to startup and operate without a model returning a .5
-- Give it the ability to autotrain every so many requests and load the new model